desmondcheongzx/fast-link-checking/README.md

 Type: `number`

+Status code to check.

 ### confirm_links_checked(links, valid_links, dead_links)

+Takes in a list of urls, and two lists of those urls sorted into valid links and dead links.
+Checks that all links in the first list have been sorted into one of the lists and returns True if this is the case.
+Otherwise, this function prints a list of links to rerun the script on and returns False.

 __links__

 Type: `list<string>`

+Original list of urls to check.

 __valid_links__

 Type: `list<string>`

+List of urls in the original list that were valid.

 __dead_links__

 Type: `list<string>`

+List of urls in the original list that returned an error.

 ## Failure to check links